Data Protection, Privacy and Cookies

 You have the right to stop the use of your personal data for direct marketing activity through all channels, or selected channels.
 We must always comply with your request.

 In cases where we are processing your personal data on the basis of our contract with you, public task or for a legitimate interest, you can ask us to stop for reasons connected to your individual situation.
 We must then do so unless we believe we have an overriding reason to continue processing your personal data, if this is the case we will advise you of the reason.

-Here are all our Privacy statements, detailing how we collect & use your personal data depending on your relationship with the University of Salford.
-If you have any questions regarding the statements please get in touch with the person/department listed in the relevant Notice.
+Here are all our privacy statements, detailing how we collect and use your personal data depending on your relationship with the University of Salford.
+If you have any questions regarding the statements please get in touch with the person/department listed in the relevant notice.

-The GDPR, building on previous data protection legislation, gives people the right to know what information is held about them & requires the University to ensure that personal information relating to living individuals is handled properly, held in confidence & is protected from inappropriate disclosure to third parties.
+The GDPR, building on previous data protection legislation, gives people the right to know what information is held about them and requires the University to ensure that personal information relating to living individuals is handled properly, held in confidence and is protected from inappropriate disclosure to third parties.

-It provides a comprehensive & modern framework for data protection in the UK. and will give people more control over use of their data, provide new rights to move or delete personal data & impose stronger sanctions for malpractice.
+It provides a comprehensive and modern framework for data protection in the UK and will give people more control over use of their data, provide new rights to move or delete personal data and impose stronger sanctions for malpractice.

-Everyone who collects & manages personal information at the University of Salford must do so in a way that complies with the University's Policy on Data Protection, the 6 principles, and the new Individual Rights under GDPR.
+Everyone who collects and manages personal information at the University of Salford must do so in a way that complies with the University's Policy on Data Protection, the six principles, and the new individual rights under GDPR.

 This section details the rights that every individual has in relation to their personal data that the University of Salford holds.

 The GDPR provides the following rights for individuals:

 - The right of access